hoangquochung1110/static-site-generator/srcs/django-f-expression.md

 The quantity of product with id 262 will reduce by 1 and not set by a fixed value.
 This is how to use an F expression to solve the race condition problem.

 ### Note
-The F() object which is assign to model field persist after saving model instance and will be applied on each `save()` so we need to `refresh_from_db` to get the updated instace.
+The F() object which is assign to model field persist after saving model instance and will be applied on each `save()` so we need to `refresh_from_db` to get the updated instance.

 Try to read an instance without refreshing from database may lead to unexpected result: